Union College: Organization and administration

-Board of Trustees
+Board of trustees

 "The Trustees of Union College", a corporate body, has owned the college and been the college's designated legal representative throughout its history.
-The Board consists of four life trustees, twenty-one term trustees, four alumni trustees, two faculty trustees, two student trustees, and the president of the college.
+The Board consists of alumni, faculty, students, the president of the college, and others.
 The governor of the state of New York is also an ex officio member.
-The Board meets three times annually: in February, May, and October.
 The Board appoints the president of the college upon vacancy of the position.

-Administration and faculty

-The active administration of Union College consists of the president; vice-presidents for student affairs, college relations, communications and marketing, academic affairs, administration and finance, and admissions, financial aid and Enrollment; Chief of Staff, Senior Director for Diversity and Affirmative Action and deans and directors of subsidiary departments, including the academic departments, interdisciplinary studies, engineering, advising, health professions, information technology services, athletics, and the library.

-The general faculty includes all full-time members of the teaching faculty, professional librarians, and part-time faculty teaching at least four courses during the academic year.
-Leadership of the general faculty is assigned to a Faculty Executive Committee (FEC), consisting of a chair, a secretary, and four additional faculty members elected by each of the four academic divisions (humanities, social sciences, sciences and mathematics, and engineering).

 The Student Forum

 The Student Forum represents the principal form of student government at Union College.
-The purpose of the Student Forum is to consider issues and to review, recommend, or formulate policies (as appropriate) in areas involving the student body.
-In many ways, the structure of student government at Union College deliberately mirrors the structure of college government.
+The purpose of the Student Forum is to formulate policies in areas involving the student body.
 The student body is represented by a president, vice-president of administration, vice-president of finance, vice-president of academics, vice-president of campus life, and vice-president for multicultural affairs.
 The entire Student Forum includes these officers together with two student trustees and 12 class representatives.

 Memberships and affiliations

 Union College belongs to the Liberty League, ECAC Hockey, the Annapolis Group, the Oberlin Group, the Consortium of Liberal Arts Colleges (CLAC), and the New York Six Consortium.
-Union is also a component of Union University, which includes the Union Graduate College, Albany Medical College, Albany Law School, the Dudley Observatory, and the Albany College of Pharmacy and Health Sciences.
+Union is also a component of Union University, which also includes Albany Medical College, Albany Law School, the Dudley Observatory, and the Albany College of Pharmacy and Health Sciences.

 Student media

-The Union College radio station, WRUC 89.7, dates from a student project in fall, 1910, but did not become "live" until 1912.
+The Union College radio station, WRUC 89.7, dates from a student project in the fall of 1910, but did not become "live" until 1912.
 The Union College radio station was among the first wireless transmitters in the country to broadcast regularly scheduled programs.
 The weekly Concordiensis, the principal newspaper of Union College since 1877, is the thirteenth oldest student newspaper in the United States and the oldest continuously published newspaper in Schenectady.